ss3sim/ss3sim/README.md

 arguments provided as plain-text control files).

 You can find examples of these SS3 operating and estimation models [within the package data][models].
-Plain-text case files for current simulation projects run by the developers of the package are [also available][cases] and the case files for the examples used in the paper and vignette [available][eg-cases].
+Plain-text case files for some current simulation projects run by the developers of the package are [also available][cases] along with the [case files for the examples][eg-cases] used in the paper and vignette.

 `ss3sim` works by converting simulation arguments (e.g. a given natural mortality trajectory) into manipulations of `SS3` configuration files.
 It